serhatgundogdu/instagram-unfollower-app/README.md

 # !
-Not Working
+Not working anymore due to "Api"
 # Instagram Takipten Çıkanlar

-Script 3. parti bir api ile yapılmıştır.
-Localhost üzerisinde kullanmanızı tavsiye ederim.
-Başınıza gelebilecek sorunlardan sizin sorumlu olduğunuzu da hatırlatmak isterim.

 # Kurulum